 Sweeping your chimney is essential in keeping your stove not only clean and efficient, but also as safe as possible.
 With dirty or badly kept chimneys being the main cause of chimney fires, you need to make sure you keep swept up on your chimney care knowledge.

-To help you out, here is everything you need to know about sweeping your chimney…
+To help you out, here is everything you need to know about how to sweep a chimney…

 Related: Guide to Stove Chimneys